What is Expansionary Policy?

 Inflation and interest rates move in the same direction.
 Expected and actual inflation rates dictate to central banks whether to increase or decrease rates.
 Low inflation rates indicate to central banks that a rate cut is needed and vice versa.

 Some countries adopt a negative interest rate policy.
-It is performed to strongly discourage savings and increase consumer spending.
-Such lower rates are aimed at increasing inflation since it rises with increased spending and lower savings.
+It is implemented to discourage savings and increase consumer spending.
+Such low or negative rates are aimed at increasing inflation as it promotes increased spending and lower savings.

 Risks of Expansionary Policy